 - Engineering Design Workshop is a month-long summer program for high-school students.
 Working in teams, students design and build a project of their choosing, such as a motorized Razor scooter, a remote controlled bird, and even an electric cello.

 - InvenTeam initiative, organized by the Lemelson-MIT program, offers invention opportunities for high school students.

-- Minority Introduction to Engineering and Science (MITES) - academic enrichment summer program for promising high school juniors from across the nation who are interested in studying and exploring careers in science and engineering.
+- Minority Introduction to Engineering and Science (MITES) is an academic enrichment summer program for promising high school juniors from across the nation who are interested in studying and exploring careers in science and engineering.

 - OpenCourseWare Highlights for High School highlights of MIT OCW materials that are most useful for high school students and teachers.

 - Saturday Engineering Enrichment and Discovery (SEED) Academy academic enrichment and career exploration program for public high school students from Boston and Cambridge.

-- Science and Engineering Program for Teachers - sixty teachers participate in a program which focuses on how engineers apply the principles of science to meet the technological needs of society.
+- Science and Engineering Program for Teachers is a program in which sixty teachers focus on how engineers apply the principles of science to meet the technological needs of society.